BlankManifold/NeedForOrder/README.md

 * Learing new C# stuff, I will try to use more C# specific features even if not necessary or more complex: interfaces, delegates, events(when to use events instead of Godot's signals?), "when to use inheritance?", namespaces, setters...
 * Try to write more SOLID code, more reusable, more generic (...not high hopes about these...)
 * Try a different (from StickyBlocks) game structure planned in UML: using more state machine pattern, some globals (when makes sense), some specific managers classes (inputs manager, UI manager, main manager,...)
-* Put more faith in Goodt and less in my maths skills (I studied theoretical physics): Before going into the rabbit hole of mathematics, try to solve problems using Godot's features!
+* Put more faith in Godot and less in my maths skills (I studied theoretical physics): before going into the rabbit hole of mathematics, try to solve problems using Godot's features!
 * Create a base game mechanics (select/drag/drop/rotate/scale) to be reused in the future in different games (for example in a abstract or also not abstract puzzle game).
 ## Progress updates